A complete guide to popular holy sites in Israel and the West Bank.

 RELIGIONS OF ISRAEL AND THE WEST BANK

 Today Christianity is the biggest religion in the world with about 2.1 billion followers worldwide.
 Islam is the second-largest religion with over 1.8 billion followers.
 Judaism has about 13 million followers and the Bahai Faith about 7 million followers worldwide.
-Summarizing, that’s more than 4 billion people.
+To summarize, that’s more than 4 billion people.

 4 billion people, out of currently estimated 7.5 billion people on the Earth.
 What those 4 billion people have in common?
 Holy places in one country, today called Israel.

-Israel and the West Bank cover the biggest part of the biblical Holy Land, while the minor number of the sites is in Jordan and Egypt (Sinai mountain).
+Israel and the West Bank cover the largest part of the biblical Holy Land, while a minor number of the sites are in Jordan and Egypt (Sinai mountain).